pingcap/docs/br/br-snapshot-manual.md

 In the preceding command:

 - `--backupts`: The time point of the snapshot.
 The format can be [TSO](/glossary.md#tso) or timestamp, such as `400036290571534337` or `2018-05-11 01:42:23`.
-If the data of this snapshot is garbage collected, the `br backup` command returns an error and 'br' exits.
+If the data of this snapshot is garbage collected, the `tiup br backup` command returns an error and 'br' exits.
 If you leave this parameter unspecified, `br` picks the snapshot corresponding to the backup start time.
 - `--ratelimit`: The maximum speed **per TiKV** performing backup tasks.
 The unit is in MiB/s.
 - `--log-file`: The target file where `br` log is written.